poon-zx/expops-user-guide/docs/features/distributed.md

 ## Cluster Execution

-Execute pipelines on distributed clusters using Dask.
+Execute pipelines on distributed clusters using Dask as the underlying distributed computing framework.

+**Note**: Dask is the execution engine used by all cluster providers, not a provider itself.
+Providers determine how the Dask cluster is created or connected.

-### SLURM Support
+### SLURM Provider

-Run on SLURM clusters:
+Run on SLURM clusters by creating a Dask cluster via SLURM job submission:

 1. Install SLURM dependencies:
 ```bash